 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Pork piccata with lemon-caper pan sauce and sautéed zucchini
+Pork piccata with lemon-caper pan sauce, sautéed zucchini, and kale

 2 Servings, 380 Calories/Serving

 We’ve done it again!
 Another Sunbasketized classic.
 Our spin on the beloved Italian-American piccata features savory pork chops, sautéed veggies, and all the flavorful strokes of the original.

 In your bag

 - 1 or 2 cloves organic peeled fresh garlic